emkuma/codecademy-donald-trump/README.md

 # codecademy-donald-trump
 Codecademy offline project.

-Hello.
-I wasn't sure if this is okay for submission.
+Unsure if this passes the "smell test".

 The "Donald Trump" background is meant to be taken lightly.

-I meant no harm.
+Mean no harm.
-I don't want a big controversy over this.

 Thank you for your feedback.